-I’m just curious… how do they decide their next flavor?
+I’m just curious… how do they decide on their next flavor?
 Is there an elf meeting?
 A group vote?
 What flavor will they possibly concoct next?
-I guess time will tell, but I do not doubt that it will live up to their slogan of being “uncommonly good!”
+I guess time will tell, but I do not doubt that it will live up to its slogan of being “uncommonly good!”

 Fun Facts About The Keebler Elves